Ion26/SBIMS/report_template.md

 Student Branch Information Management System (SBIMS)

+Build Your Own Project – Project Report
 Author: Ayan Shams
 University: VIT Bhopal
 Course: CSE – Build Your Own Project
 Year: 2025

-INTRODUCTION:
+Reg. no. 25BHI10082
+1. Introduction

 In modern educational institutions, efficient management of student data is essential.
 Large numbers of students spread across different branches make manual record-keeping difficult, error-prone, and time-consuming.

 This project, Student Branch Information Management System (SBIMS), is a modular Python application designed to simplify and streamline the management of student information using a command-line interface and CSV-based storage.

-PROBLEM STATEMENT:
+2. Problem Statement

 Manual management of student records becomes increasingly challenging as student numbers grow.
 Information such as name, branch, year, GPA, and email is scattered or stored in unstructured formats, making operations like searching, sorting, updating, and analyzing tedious and inefficient.

-SBIMS aims to solve these issues by offering a centralized digital management system with CRUD operations and basic analytics
+SBIMS aims to solve these issues by offering a centralized digital management system with CRUD operations and basic analytics.

-OBJECTIVES:
+3. Objectives

 To develop a modular and scalable system for managing student data